 With 71 percent of corporations already using social media, two questions come quickly to mind – 1) why isn’t my company using social media as a recruiting and retention tool?; 2) what do I need to do to make my existing program better?

 Employee Referral Programs continue to out-produce every other external recruiting source.
-In world class firms, the performance of these programs is often double that of the average, but they often have dedicated management and a host of features few firms invest the time and resources to support.
-That’s why engaging a firm, such as U.S.-based industry-leading NextBee Media is so important (more on this further down).
+In world-class firms, these programs’ performance is often double that of the average.
+Still, they usually have dedicated management and a host of features few firms invest the time and resources to support.
+That’s why engaging a firm, such as U.S.-based industry-leading NextBee Media, is essential (more on this further down).

 Your company will have to fend for itself with No. 1, but here are some ways your company can improve on No. 2: